Nuclear Regulatory Commission undergraduate scholarship

 Nuclear power research at the University

 Since 1992, the University of Nevada, Reno has conducted externally-funded research on the performance and reliability of materials in advanced nuclear power applications.
 This work has been funded by the Nuclear Regulatory Commission, Department of Energy, National Laboratories, the State of Nevada and industry.

 The objective of this program is to help develop a workforce with who are able to support the design, construction, operation, and regulation of nuclear facilities and the safe handling of nuclear materials.
 This program is funded by the U.S. Nuclear Regulatory commission.
 The scholarships are available to students interested in pursuing a degree in materials science and engineering with a nuclear materials emphasis.

-Materials Science and Engineering: The program has research strengths in studying materials for nuclear power with special focus on high temperature materials performance and corrosion.
+The materials science and engineering program has research strengths in studying materials for nuclear power with special focus on high-temperature materials performance and corrosion.
 Notable infrastructure includes a supercritical water loop facility and molten salt facility outfitted with a suite of materials characterization techniques.
 The nuclear materials emphasis option offers four courses in nuclear energy that are taught by world-renowned professors.
-Prof. Tsoulfanidis has authored two of the books used in this course.

-- Application deadline: Applications received by November 15, 2016 will be given priority, but applications will be accepted until all scholarships are awarded.
+- Application deadline: Applications will be accepted until all scholarships are awarded.